-Found in 17 Collections and/or Records:
+Found in 16 Collections and/or Records:

-Overview This item is a prisoner-of-war camp journal made up of three issues prepared in April, May and July of 1943 by three French internees at the Baltic port of Wismar.
-There is currently no biographical information on the creators.
+This collection includes three issues of a prisoner of war camp journal titled "La Dernière Heure," created in April, May, and July of 1943 by French internees at the Baltic port of Wismar.

 The Johns Hopkins University Graduate Representative Organization (GRO) was founded in 1978 to advocate for, and represent, the needs of graduate students at Johns Hopkins University - Homewood Division.
 This collection consists of volumes of the student guidebook published by the GRO, which was given to students annually as a supplement to the official university-provided orientation.
 The volumes in this collection date from the 1980s.

 The Johns Hopkins University Billie Holiday collection is an artificially assembled collection with manuscript material chosen by the curators of Special Collections, dating from approximately 1949 to 1993.
 The collection features eight items related to the life, career, and death of jazz singer Billie Holiday, 1915-1959.
 Holiday, or "Lady Day," was known for her disctinct vocal delivery and had a profound influence on jazz and blues music.

 Josephine Jacobsen was a poet, short story writer, and literary critic.
 She was educated by private tutors at Roland Park Country School and graduated in 1926.
 Jacobsen's papers include drafts of her works, correspondence, photographs, and other materials.
 They range from the 1920s to 1982.

 A zine is most commonly a small circulation self-published work of original or appropriated texts and images usually reproduced via photocopier.
 This collection of zines was assembled by curators within Special Collections and were printed between 2007 to 2013.